-The TIME instrument will use two stacks of 16 parallel-plate waveguide spectrometers (one stack per polarization) with a resolving power R ~ 100 and a spectral range of 183 to 326 GHz.
+TIME employs two banks of 16 parallel-plate waveguide spectrometers (one bank per polarization) with a resolving power R ≈ 100 and a spectral range of 183 to 326 GHz.
 The range is divided into 60 spectral channels, of which 16 at the band edges on each spectrometer serve as atmospheric monitors.
 The diffraction gratings are curved to produce a compact instrument, each focusing the diffracted light onto an output arc sampled by the 60 bolometers.
-The bolometers are built in buttable dies of 8 (low freqeuency) or 12 (high frequency) spectral channels by 4 spatial channels and are mated to the spectrometer stacks.
+The bolometers are built in buttable dies of 8 (low frequency, 200–265 GHz) or 12 (high frequency, 265–300 GHz) spectral channels by 4 spatial channels and are mated to the spectrometer banks.
 Each detector consists of a gold micro-mesh absorber and a titanium transition edge sensor (TES).
-The detectors (1920 total) are designed to operate from a 250 mK base temperature in an existing cryostat with a photon-noise-dominated NEP of ~2e-17 W/sqrt(Hz).
+The detector arrays are engineering prototypes designed to match the high optical loading condition at the Arizona Radio Observatory 12m telescope (ARO 12m).
+There are a total of 1920 detectors operating from a 250 mK base temperature in a dedicated cryostat with a photon-noise-dominated noise-equivalent power (NEP) of ≈ 2×10-17 WHz-1/2.

 The TIME instrument has been integrated and tested in both laboratory characterizations and on-sky observations.
 TIME was deployed to ARO on Kitt Peak for an engineering run in 2019 and a commissioning run in 2022, during which we demonstrated detector responsivity, optical performance and noise suppression techniques.
 Demonstrations of TIME spectral imaging on astrophysical sources are shown in the following figure.